msakuta/rusty-space/README.md

 * Install [Rust](https://www.rust-lang.org/)
 * Run `cargo r`

-Note that this project depends on the latest master branch of `three-d` and `three-d-asset` crates for unpublished features.
-It may break the compilation at some point in time.

 ## Configuration file

 This project's main focus is to define and parse the configuration file.
-The sample file is [sol.txt](sol.txt) which is loaded by the program.
+The sample file is [sol.txt](assets/sol.txt) which is loaded by the program.

 ## Parser introduction